KayceeSamuel/llama.cpp/README.md

 Throughput, 27B on A100: prefill 729.84 tok/s, decode 60.21 tok/s, decode with
 MTP 92.56 tok/s.

-**What this does and does not show.** Against uncalibrated K-quants from the same source, NF4DQ sits above llama.cpp's own size-quality curve: interpolating between Q3_K_M and Q4_K_M puts a K-quant at 4.16 bpw near 7.29, and NF4DQ measured 7.089.
-Against Unsloth's calibrated Dynamic v3.0 builds at matched size, NF4DQ loses by about 1.2%.
-Both comparisons are on the 27B.
+**What this does and does not show.** NF4DQ sits above llama.cpp's own size-quality curve for K-quants: interpolating between Q3_K_M and Q4_K_M puts a K-quant at 4.16 bpw near 7.29, and NF4DQ measured 7.089 on the 27B.
+This is a comparison against uncalibrated quants produced from the same source model.
+Calibrated builds, which use an importance matrix derived from sample data, are a separate class and are not compared here.

 ---